 "When the seas of business get rough or the winds difficult to read, I offer a calm and steady hand to help my clients stay on course and reach their destination."

 Andy leads Hirschler's employment law practice group and devotes his practice to helping clients navigate complex employment and business issues.
 Companies and their executives rely upon his practical advice and sound judgment based on his deep knowledge of employment laws and years of experience resolving disputes both in and out of the courtroom.
 He begins with his clients’ ultimate goal in mind and crafts effective and efficient strategies to help them get there.

-Andy serves as a trusted advisor to businesses owners, executives, and in-house counsel on a wide range of employment law matters, such as drafting executive employment agreements, protecting trade secrets and confidential business information, maintaining compliance with federal and state employment laws, creating effective employment policies, implementing appropriate hiring and firing procedures, conducting wage and hour audits, addressing employment issues in the due diligence process for mergers and acquisitions, advising on OSHA recordkeeping and reporting requirements, and assisting with complaint investigations and EEOC charges.
+Andy serves as a trusted advisor to businesses owners, executives, and in-house counsel on a wide range of employment law matters, such as drafting executive employment agreements, protecting trade secrets and confidential business information, maintaining compliance with federal and state employment laws, creating effective employment policies, implementing appropriate hiring and firing procedures, conducting wage and hour audits, addressing employment issues in the due diligence process for mergers and acquisitions, advising on OSHA matters, assisting with complaint investigations, and defending EEOC and NLRB charges.
 He also trains employees and managers on HR compliance and best practices.

 When disputes must be resolved in court, Andy draws upon his first-chair experience in jury trials, bench trials, arbitrations, and appeals to advocate for his clients.
 He has handled cases in state and federal courts across the country, including many in the “Rocket Docket” of the United States District Court for the Eastern District of Virginia.